 The Government prepares budgets on an annual basis, taking into account its key priority areas during each budget process.
 The Government's fiscal year commences on 31 December and ends on 30 December in the following year.
 Each year, the Ministry of Finance supervises the preparation of ministerial and agency budgets for the following year.
-After review by the Ministry of Finance, the consolidated budget proposal is submitted first to the CEDA and then to the Financing Committee and then to the Council of Ministers for approval and, if approved, a Royal Decree implementing the budget is issued.
+After review by the Ministry of Finance, the consolidated budget proposal is submitted first to the CEDA and then to the Council of Ministers for approval and, if approved, a Royal Decree implementing the budget is issued.

 Subsidies relating to the oil sector are proposed by the Ministry of Energy and reviewed by the Council of Ministers in consultation with the Ministry of Finance, thereafter being approved by the Council of Ministers.
-Subsidies relating to other sectors are proposed to the Financing Committee, of which the Ministry of Finance is a part, with the recommendations of such committee thereafter being approved by the Council of Ministers.
+Subsidies relating to other sectors are proposed by the Ministerial Financing Committee, of which the Ministry of Finance is a part, with the recommendations of such committee thereafter being approved by the Council of Ministers.

-Fiscal Consolidation Measures and the Introduction of the Fiscal Sustainability Programme
+Fiscal Consolidation Measures and the Introduction of the Fiscal Balance Programme